ArminKleinert/shaza/README.md

 Implemented but not tested enough:
 - ``:alias [...]`` Defines a list of aliases for the function.
 If an alias is used, the name is resolved to point back to the original.
-This option can only be used if the ``meta`` block only includes a single function.
-Also, it is currently not tested enough to be used safely.
+It is currently not tested enough to be used safely.
 - ``:export-as <string>`` If set, the functions' name will be converted to the given string by the compiler.
-Only supported for single functions.

 Not implemented:
 - ``:checked-calls #t/#f`` Makes sure the functions can only call functions